How Myofunctional Therapy Works

 - Unattractive profile

-Myofunctional therapy does most of this by strengthening and retraining your muscles.
+Myofunctional therapy is more than just a mouth guard you wear at night for your teeth, it strengthens and retrains your muscles.
 For example, it helps with snoring and sleep apnea partly by giving more tone to muscles in the airway, which helps keep them from collapsing.

 Get Myofunctional Therapy in Columbus, OH